ralphmorris/laravel-query-filter/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer: !
+Not quite yet !

 ```bash
 composer require ralphmorris/laravel-request-filters